Choosing between a Roth IRA vs. IRA it’s significant when it comes to savings retirement.

 |No age limit for contributions.||You can contribute up to age 70 ½.|

-|Minimum distributions aren’t required.||After age 70 ½, you are required to make minimum distributions.|
+|Don’t require minimum distributions.||After age 70 ½, you need to take minimum distributions.|

 |Beneficiaries can extend distributions over a period of years.||Beneficiaries pay taxes when they inherit the IRA.|

 |The government uses your current tax bracket to figure out the taxes you owe.|